Brookfield and New Farifield High Schools, Coach and official

 The Connecticut chapter provides outreach and support for the National Hall.
 Our chapter was formed to honor committed coaches, officials, contributors and other deserving individuals from Connecticut.

 Any person may nominate an individual for induction into the Connecticut chapter of the National Wrestling Hall of Fame.
-Please complete and submit the nomination form below by Sept.
-1, 2017.
+Please complete and submit the nomination form below.

 For any questions regarding nominations and submission of information, please contact Nick Grosso, Vice President, Nominations by e-mail at